mert-othaw/mert-othaw/DT_EN_Preparation.md

 - **Poll widget** for possible polls (current status etc.).

 >Additional information:
->The browser-based software gitlab <https://about.gitlab.com/> is needed if the design thinking stream is uploaded on the homepage <https://www.ll4dt.org/>.
+>The browser-based software gitlab <https://about.gitlab.com/> is needed if the Design Thinking stream is uploaded on the homepage <https://www.ll4dt.org/>.
 >If not, you can open these files in the github link <https://github.com/mert-othaw/mert-othaw>.